obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.2.0

-Toggle the Replay Buffer on/off.
+Toggle the Replay Buffer on/off (depending on the current state of the replay buffer).

 **Request Fields:**